 Through the years, elementary school teachers enhanced their local history curriculum with visits to the Liberty Bell Shrine.
 Scout troops visit to fulfill history badge requirements.
 Indeed, hundreds of thousands from the Lehigh Valley and around the world have visited and learned the story of the journey of the bells from Philadelphia to Allentown.

 In the past decade, our educational purpose and mission have expanded, so we now have evolved into the Liberty Bell Museum.
-Changing exhibits, lecture series, historical re-enactments and events in partnership with Zion Church, as well as that holiday favorite, Pip the Mouse, are popular additions to what many call Allentown’s hidden gem.
+Changing exhibits, lecture series, historical re-enactments and events in partnership with Zion’s Church, a child-size Conestoga wagon, as well as that holiday favorite, Pip the Mouse, are popular additions to what many call Allentown’s hidden gem.